jpillora/chisel/README.md

 # tunnels your localhost:3000 to the server's localhost:3000
 ```

-Then open [localhost:3000/](http://localhost:3000/), we should
+and then visit [localhost:3000](http://localhost:3000/), we should
 see a directory listing of the demo app's root.
 Also, if we visit
-[the demo](https://chisel-demo.herokuapp.com) in the browser we should see that the server's
+[the demo app](https://chisel-demo.herokuapp.com) itself in the browser we should hit the server's
-default proxy is pointing at [example.com](http://example.com).
+default proxy and see a copy of [example.com](http://example.com).

 ### Usage